sdondley/ClimateChangeChat/perl.md

 * really depends on the language server
     * for perl, it's super, super easy
 * also depends on your skill level
-    * if you are new to vim
+    * if you are new to vim/neovim
         * it's basically impossible to figure out unless you find a step-by-step recipe identical to your needs
             * but still probably a lot easier than setting up a bunch of different non-LSP plugins to provide similar functionality
     * If you have at least some experience with neovim